Updating your website is one of those things that always goes to the back burner, am I right?

 Update your about page

 Your about page is one of the most important pages on your website but is easily forgotten.
-Check out these tips from Courtney Johnston on writing an awesome about page or read about the mistakes you’re probably making on your about page and how to fix them.
+Check out these tips from Ashlyn Carter on writing an awesome about page to book more clients or read about the mistakes you’re probably making on your about page and how to fix them.

 Check major call to actions

-Your call to actions on your website are what take casual visitors into paying customers so we always want to be tweaking and updating our call to actions.
+Your call to action on your website is what takes casual visitors into paying customers so we always want to be tweaking and updating our call to action.

 Make sure to look at your: